openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 Descriptions of the toolbar options follow.

-  1. **Heading 1**: Format text as a first level heading.
+#. **Heading**: Formats text as a title or heading.

-  2. **Multiple Choice**: Identify the text on each selected line as an answer option for a multiple choice problem.
+#. **Multiple Choice**: Identifies text as an answer option for a multiple
+   choice question.

-  3. **Checkboxes**: Identify the text on each selected line as an answer option for a checkboxes problem.
+#. **Checkboxes**: Identifies text as an answer option for a checkboxes
+   problem.

-  4. **Text Input**: Identify the correct answer for a text input problem.
+#. **Text Input**: Identifies text as the correct answer for a text input
+   problem.

-  5. **Numerical Input**: Identify the correct answer, with an optional tolerance, for a numerical input problem.
+#. **Numerical Input**: Identifies the correct answer, with an optional
+   tolerance, for a numerical input problem.

-  6. **Dropdown**: Identify a comma-separated list as the answer options for a dropdown problem.
+#. **Dropdown**: Identifies a comma-separated list as correct and incorrect
+   answer options for a dropdown problem.

-  7. **Explanation**: Format text as an explanation that appears when learners select **Show Answer**.
+#. **Explanation**: Formats text as an explanation that appears after learners
+   select **Show Answer**.

-  8. Open the problem in the Advanced Editor.
+#.
+Opens the problem in the Advanced Editor.

-  9. Open a list of formatting hints.
+#.
+Opens a list of formatting hints.

-  10. **Accessible Label**: Identify the question as the problem's accessible label.
-No toolbar option is available, but when you surround text with two pairs of angle brackets pointing inward (``>>question<<``), screen readers use that text as the accessible label for the problem.
-In addition, edX Insights uses the accessible label to identify the question in each problem.
+#. **Accessible Label**: Identifies the question that learners will answer by
+   selecting the options that follow, or by entering a text or numeric response.
+The toolbar does not have an option that provides this formatting, so you type two angle brackets on either side of the question text pointing inward.
+For example, ``>>Is this the question text?<<``.

+   * Screen readers read all of the text that you supply for the problem, but then repeat the text that is identified with this formatting immediately before reading the answer choices for the problem.

+   * EdX Insights uses the text with this formatting to identify the question for each problem.
 For more information, see `Using edX Insights`_.

 .. _Advanced Editor: